We are thrilled to introduce the first of of three...Read More

-DHA typically sells and leases housing within 30km of bases and puts them up for sale along with ‘a leaseback agreement’.
+DHA’s goal is to provide housing to members of the ADF and their families.
+That’s why DHA typically sells and leases housing within 30km of military bases.
 These properties are not aimed at owner-occupiers as the properties come with long leases with assured rentals.

 The process involves DHA building or acquiring property and then selling it to an investor at market value.
 The investor then leases the property back to DHA for between nine and 12 years, with options for extension while being paid market rent.

-You’ll need to register with DHA, obtain finance pre-approval, and THEN you’ll get to select properties released for sale (hot tip: they’re released every second Tuesday).
+You’ll need to register with DHA and obtain finance pre-approval, so you can get to select properties released for sale.

 Properties with a DHA lease in place have become exceedingly popular, so much, so that prospective buyers are required to go through a ballot system just to secure a property.